fushizhe/rulesetwiki/README.md

 ##### Find font-size/font
 The font-size/font in responsive design is not only concerned with screen resolution but also DPI(dots per inch).

 fond-size/font may change the layout of a site considerably.
 Different browsers interpret font sizes differently, so a font that appears readable in IE may be smaller when viewed in Chrome.
 In addition, font sizes on different platforms are not always the same.
-X-lint tend to specify a font size in pixels (px) not points (pt) or em.
+It's better to specify a font size in pixels (px) not points (pt) or em.
 Using a pt or em font-size property instead of px allows for the site text to be resized according to the viewer's system settings.
 If their system is set to view very large text, your web site's layout will become distorted and your web site may be illegible to them.

 Also, user may set the font-size pixels too small.
 Some people may not be able to read tiny text and adjusting their system text size will have no effect on the site because the font-size is specified as px.
 The developer should provide a recommended font-size for target device.